bucs110fall2023/final-project-project-team/README.md

 ## Project Description

 We plan on making a game based on "Space Invaders".
 We want to implement a movable character, enemies, obstacles, and a level system.
+The basics of what we want to do is control a player that can shoot, and have enemies that shoot back.
 ***

 ## GUI Design